boldbi/bold-bi-docs/docs/faq/how-to-install-chromium-packages-manually.md

 After copying the chromium packages into the above table's specified directory, you must restart the designer service.
 Please refer to this [link](/faq/how-to-restart-the-bold-bi-embedded-application/) for more information.

 > **NOTE:**
-> * The above-highlighted location doesn't exist.
+> * The above-highlighted locations don't exist.
 Please create them manually and move the downloaded packages.
-> * If you are using Bold BI version **below 5.1** or the **Azure App Service Environment**, install [phantomjs](/faq/how-to-install-phantomjs-manually/) instead of chromium package.
+> * If you are using Bold BI version **below 5.1**, install [phantomjs](/faq/how-to-install-phantomjs-manually/) instead of chromium package.
+> * The Chromium packages do not support Azure App Service Environment and Linux ARMx64.
+So, image and PDF exporting is not supported for those environments.